suchen-sci/gfn/README.md

 ```go
 func Fill[T any](array []T, value T)
 ```
 Fill sets all elements of an array to a given value.
+You can control the start and end index by using the slice.

 #### Example:
 ```go